preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 .. image:: action-button-sign-off.png

-+ **Type**: You can choose between "Administration List" and "End-user sign-off".
++ **Type**: You can choose between "Administration List", "End-user sign-off" and "Create New Request".

-The Administration List, displays all Sign-off requests the logged in administrator has sent, indicating what has happened so far.
+The Administration List displays all Sign-off requests the logged in administrator has sent, indicating what has happened so far.
 Here's an example:

 .. image:: requests-admin-list.png

 The colored dots indicates the number of answers: white for none, yellow for some and green for all that the request was sent to.

 The End-user sign off displays the same as the Sign-off Request Rollup block does.
 See this page for an example: :doc:`The Sign-off Request Rollup block </blocks/sign-off-request/index>`

+The purpose of "Create New Request" is to make it possible to create a new sign-off request on any page.
+When creating the button, select type of request that should be possible to create.
+The sign-off types are set up in Omnia Admin, see: :doc:`Sign-off Request types </admin-settings/tenant-settings/sign-off-requests-613/sign-off-types-613/index>`

+When a user clicks a Create New Request button, a new request can be created the same way as descirbed on this page: :doc:`Requests </admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index>`

 Strengthen Profile
 ----------------------